-Ileana is the Editor of Original Content at LittleThings.
+Ileana is the Senior Editor of Branded Content at Wild Sky Media.
 She grew up in upstate New York and Oregon and now lives in Queens, NY.
 Ileana graduated from Skidmore College with a degree in sociology.
 After graduating, she attended the Columbia Publishing Course in New York City, then worked as in marketing at Oxford University Press.
-Since transitioning to editorial, she has written for sites like BuzzFeed, HuffPost, and Unwritten.
+Since transitioning to editorial, she has written for BuzzFeed, HuffPost, and Woman's World.
 She has also worked for local newspapers and magazines in upstate New York.
-In her free time, you can find Ileana watching Law and Order: SVU, eating ice cream, and spending time with her dog.
+In her free time, you can find Ileana watching Law & Order: SVU, eating ice cream, and spending time with her dog.

 When it set out in April 1912, the crew expected it to be smooth sailing.
 After stopping to dock at a few other locations, the ship headed northeast toward New York.
 On April 14, the ship struck an iceberg 375 miles of the coast of Canada.